JamieHeather/stitchr/README.md

 Simply clone the repo to a desired location, navigate to the Scripts directory, then you can run the script via the command line as detailed below.

-The only non-default package used is Biopython, which can be easily installed via `pip`:
+The only non-default package used is Biopython, which can be installed via `pip`:

 ```bash
 pip3 install biopython